 Brainstorming: As a class, have students engage in open discussion.
 Remind them that in brainstorming, no idea or suggestion is "silly."
 All ideas should be respectfully heard.
 Take an uncritical position, encourage wild ideas and discourage criticism of ideas.
 Have students raise their hands to respond.
 Write their ideas on the board.
 Ask the students:

 Drawing: Randomly assign groups of students different climatic regions.
-Ask them to draw the following, identifying the specific regional characteristics and features:
+Ask them to draw the following (or research online and find images), illustrating the specific regional characteristics and features:

 Lesson Summary Assessment